Mossèn Costa i Llobera Gardens: Climate

-Thanks to its convenient location at the food of the Montjuïc Mountain and next to the sea, temperatures in the middle of the gardens average two or three degrees Celsius higher than those in the rest of the area.
+Thanks to its convenient location at the foot of the Montjuïc Mountain and next to the sea, temperatures in the middle of the gardens average two or three degrees Celsius higher than those in the rest of the area.
 This microclimate protects the species that are contained within the gardens.
 It is also protected from the intense winds that often affect the area.